ivandfx/DFXWinTweaks/README.md

 **DFX Tweaker 1.6 Main Menu in English - Windows 10 21H2**

 ### Online functions and dependencies
-DFX Tweaker does not require an internet connection, however, some (optional) features can use your browser to open certain pages (ex: DFX Tweaker Releases on GitHub)
+DFX Tweaker does not require an internet connection, however, some (optional) features can use your browser to open certain pages (ex: Releases on GitHub to download newer versions)

 ### About updates
 Since DFX Tweaker does not require an Internet connection, updates must be downloaded manually, so check the Releases section from time to time if there is a new version.